ReadyPixels/AI_Models_Matrix/docs/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the project (CC0 1.0 Universal).
+By contributing, you agree that your contributions will be licensed under the same license as the project (GPL-3.0).

 ---